 The approach will vary depending on each individual's specific requirements, but will typically involve learning how to lower arousal, calm the mind and relax muscles, removing unhelpful behaviours and thinking patterns around sleep, and using hypnosis to encourage positive thinking and behaviour relating to sleep.

 Learning rapid deep relaxation techniques lowers stress, anxiety, agitation and muscular tension.
-Excess tension in the muscles increases the amount of activity across the whole nervous system, including the amount and speed of our thinking.
-By learning how to deeply relax the body and mind, and retraining our nervous system to a more relaxed state, we can fall asleep quickly, stay asleep and awake refreshed.
+Excess tension in the muscles increases the amount of activity across the whole nervous system, including the amount and speed of your thinking.
+By learning how to deeply relax the body and mind, and retraining your nervous system to a more relaxed state, you can fall asleep quickly, stay asleep and awake refreshed.